 Some of the scenery may even seem somewhat familiar to you.
 The beauty of the isolated Irish landscapes has caught the attention of filming location scouts from some of Hollywood’s biggest movies including Star Wars and Harry Potter.

 A visit to Galway city should be included in everyone’s itinerary, if possible.
-As the European Capital of Culture 2020, this charismatic town offers a rich history of arts and culture that will delight visitors.
-Check out one of the cities many hotels, great restaurants and stroll the streets enjoying the entertaining street performers.
+This charismatic city offers a rich history of arts and culture that will delight visitors.
+Check out one of the city’s many hotels, great restaurants and stroll the streets enjoying the entertaining street performers.

 From Galway, it is also easy to do day trips by car and take part in organized bus tours to the Cliffs of Moher and the Burren in County Clare, the Aran islands, as well as the scenic Kylemore Abbey in Connemara.